GregGonzalez91/VideoGameFinderDLC.API/README.md

 ## How it works:
 Video Game Finder API is fully equipped with CRUD that permits user to log in, then create, view, update, or delete a game, a game genre, a game system, and/or a personal user rating.

+IMPORTANT:
+To add data for game, game system, game genre and a unique user rating, you must add data in the following steps:
+1. Game System - If no game system exists, or the game system you want is not yet added, please start with CREATING one.
+2. Game Genre - If no game genre exists, or the gam egenre you want is not yet added, please add this after adding a game system.
+3. Game - GameSystemId and GameGenreId are required to create a game, and these are automatically created once the above steps have been taken.
+4. User Rating - GameId is required to create a user rating, a GameId is created when following the above step.

 --
 ## Structure and Development